-Internal conflict happens when multiple pages on a single domain target the same search intent.
-SEO managers must balance speed with architectural integrity to ensure every new URL adds value.
-Managing these complexities requires a proactive approach to keyword mapping and content strategy.
+Aggressive content expansion builds topical authority but frequently introduces architectural decay.
+Internal conflict, or keyword cannibalization, happens when multiple pages on a single domain target the same search intent.
+SEO managers must balance publishing speed with architectural integrity to ensure every new URL provides unique value.

 Keyword cannibalization occurs when a website ends up competing against itself for rankings because two or more pages target the same set of keywords.
 During a rapid growth phase, the pressure to publish frequently often leads to overlapping topics that serve the same purpose.
 This internal competition prevents search engines from identifying the most authoritative page for a specific query.